CLIR’s Grants Team

 CLIR’s Grants Team understands that staffing changes can occur during the course of a project.
 Project staff should inform CLIR immediately of such changes by completing the Grant Modification Form.
 Additional documentation may be required, including but not limited to a letter on institutional letterhead and a C.V. for the new Principal Investigator.

-Any requests for reallocation of funds different than the original budget approved by CLIR should complete the Grant Modification Form.
-Be prepared to share the following information:
+Any requests for an allocation of funds different than the original budget approved by CLIR should be prepared to share the following information:

 - The amount of funds remaining in the grant;